Manage Debit Orders

 Resend payment request

-Click resend on the payment request you would like to resend.
+• Click Resend on the payment request you would like to resend.

 Credit card refund

 Credit card refunds can be requested within 6 months of the transaction date.
-If the credit card has expired an EFT payment is an alternative.
+If the credit card has expired, an EFT payment is an alternative.

-• Click on Manage > Credit card refund
+Navigate to Services > Pay Now > Manage > Credit card refund

 • Insert the amount to be refunded.
 It cannot exceed the initial amount and must consider previous partial refunds.